 Why do cats sleep so much?
 Several issues are involved.
 Predators that have few natural enemies can afford to sleep for longer periods of time.
 Also, the need for sleep increases in direct proportion to the amount of energy required.
 Being a predator, the cat has extraordinary energy needs for hunting, but usually uses enormous bursts of energy to stalk, pounce, and wrestle that toy mouse into submission.

 The sleep activity of cats, like that of people and many other mammals, is characterized by two patterns of brain activity.
-This activity has been measured experimentally with an electroencephalograph (EEG) that records waves or pulses of activity on a graph.
+This activity has been measured experimentally with an electroencephalograph (EEG) that records waves or pulses of brain activity on a graph.

 When awake, the cat's brain broadcasts little bunched-together irregular peaks.
-But when dozing, the cat's brain produces long, irregular waves called slow-wave sleep which usually lasts 15 to 30 minutes total.
+But when dozing, the cat's brain produces long, irregular waves called slow-wave sleep, which usually lasts 15 to 30 minutes total.
 As he dozes, a cat generally lies with his head raised and paws tucked beneath him.
 Sometimes he actually sleeps sitting up, in which case his muscles stiffen to hold him upright.
 This way he's ready to spring into action at a moment's notice.

 When kitty moves from light into a deep sleep, his body relaxes; he stretches out and rolls to one side.
-His brain patterns change and become smaller and closer together, and are very similar to his waking patterns.
+His brain patterns change and the waves become smaller and closer together, and are very similar to his waking patterns.
 However, cats are fully relaxed and hard to awaken during deep sleep (referred to as "rapid sleep" because of the quick brain wave movement).
 This phase usually lasts only about five minutes, and the cat then returns to slow-wave sleep and thereafter alternates between the two until he finally wakes up.
-Interestingly, kittens fall directly into deep rapid sleep without this alternating pattern until they're about a month old.
+Interestingly, kittens fall directly into deep rapid sleep without this alternating pattern, until they're about a month old.